Gardening for Health & Well-being

 Thyme, Valerian, Chamomile, Mint, Rosemary and Aloe can all be grown at home and are said to have benefits such as lowering blood pressure, boosting immunity, soothing nerves and anxiety, conquering insomnia, aiding digestion, calming itchy skin, boosting memory and increasing focus.

 With many of these also producing enticing fragrances, you are in for a treat for all the senses!

 Gardening and mindfulness go hand in hand.
 Mindfulness is all about being more aware of and taking enjoyment in what is happening both inside and outside ourselves at that very moment.
 It’s about disconnecting from the stresses of everyday life and taking pleasure in simple things.

 - 50 Mindfulness Series by Dr. Arlene K. Unger

 With editions including 'happy', 'calm', 'courage' and 'sleep', the 50 mindfulness series are practical guides that offer techniques and exercises to help you achieve that particular topic each day.

 - Nature Puzzles

 The government has published a booklet outlining ‘five ways to mental wellbeing’, suggesting we all connect, be active, take notice, keep learning and give to improve personal wellbeing.

 Gardening can play a role in every single one of these, including the opportunity to keep learning.
 There is always the opportunity to improve your skills or find out more about specific plants and how to care for them.

-We hold a number of talks and workshops at Hillier Garden Centres every year.
+We hold a number of talks, workshops and cooking classes at Hillier Garden Centres every year.
 Come and join if you would like to learn something new this year.